(Summary for Quick Revision)

 Chapter 5 – formulation of Functional Strategy

 Functional Strategy: It relates to a single functional operation and the activities related therein.
 If it is studied to identify the hierarchy levels of strategy formulation, these strategies are followed by the personnel who work below the SBU or business-level group.

 - They provide support to the overall business strategy.

 - They spell out how functional managers will work so as to ensure better performance in their respective functional areas.

 Marketing: Marketing is a societal process by which individuals and groups obtain what they need and want through creating, offering, and freely exchanging products and services of value with others.

-Marketing Strategy: Marketing strategy refers to actions for developing, pricing, distributing, and promoting products that meet the needs of specific customer groups.
+Marketing Strategy: Marketing strategy deals in all the actions related with the developing, pricing, distributing, and promoting products that meet the needs of specific customer groups.

 Marketing Strategy Issues

 - Remuneration and incentives

 Delivering Value to Customers: Understanding your customers’ values will lead you to develop products and services that can provide high profit-potential for your business.